Shopping Companion: Benchmarking and Training LLM Agents for Long-Horizon Preference-Grounded E-Commerce Tasks: Supplemental Details For Agent Framework

 \subsection{User Simulator}

-We conduct ablation studies comparing five strategies: \textbf{Oracle}, which directly provides ground-truth preference-relevant dialogue sessions as context; \textbf{One-Stage}, which prompts the LLM to perform preference identification and shopping assistance end-to-end without explicit stage separation; and three \textbf{Two-Stage} variants that explicitly decouple the pipeline into a preference identification stage and a shopping assistance stage with distinct system prompts.
-In the two-stage variants, the first stage outputs retrieved memories and identified preferences for user confirmation.
-We implement a GPT-5-based User Simulator that judges the correctness of identified preferences under three feedback granularities: \textbf{No Hint} (no additional information), \textbf{Low Hint} (indicates whether preferences contain omissions or errors without specifying which ones), and \textbf{High Hint} (specifies which preference dimensions are missing or erroneous without revealing their values).
-This design faithfully mirrors real-world user intervention patterns, endowing our framework with practical applicability.The user simulator prompts shown in Figure~\ref{fig:user_low_hint} and Figure~\ref{fig:user_high_hint}.
+We conduct an evaluation-time ablation comparing five strategies: \textbf{Oracle}, which directly provides ground-truth preference-relevant dialogue sessions as context; \textbf{One-Stage}, which prompts the LLM to perform preference identification and shopping assistance end-to-end without explicit stage separation; and three \textbf{Two-Stage} variants that use distinct prompts for preference identification and shopping assistance.
+In the two-stage variants, the first stage outputs retrieved memories and identified preferences to the user-simulator interface. \textbf{No Hint} provides no corrective feedback and directly proceeds to Stage~2; this is the mode used during RL training. \textbf{Low Hint} indicates whether the identified preferences contain omissions or errors without specifying which ones, and \textbf{High Hint} specifies which preference dimensions are missing or erroneous without revealing their values.
+Low-Hint and High-Hint are used only for evaluation-time correction studies.
+The user simulator prompts are shown in Figure~\ref{fig:user_low_hint} and Figure~\ref{fig:user_high_hint}.